 This jacket is a little tight through the chest and shoulders; if you have a larger chest or broader shoulders, you might want to size up.
 That said, we'd recommend trying on this piece at a store before buying it.
 Or order it online with a company that allows returns to ensure the size works for you.

 It's funny how lightweight gear (ultimately made with fewer, but higher quality materials) is always more expensive.
 The retail price tag is high and a bit of a hard pill to swallow, given the stitching fly-aways and rips that we observed in its construction.
 Fortunately, the synthetic insulation stays intact (even with a hole) and doesn't lose its insulative properties (like you would with a down coat.

-The Patagonia Micro Puff insulated jacket is the lightest, most compressible jacket tested in this review.
+The Patagonia Micro Puff insulated jacket is the lightest and one of the most compressible jacket tested in this review.
 While it's not the warmest, we are surprised by its performance and preferred it for long lightweight missions through all four seasons; it's a great go-to for lightweight missions.

 — Amber King